Compiled by Brian Rapoza

 Black Noddy

-Garden Key, Dry Tortugas National Park, Monroe County: Last reported May 18 (eBird) Photo Directions: Click here for Dry Tortugas ferry information.
-Up to three birds have been seen with Brown Noddies on pilings at the north coaling dock.
+Garden Key, Dry Tortugas National Park, Monroe County: Last reported March 7 (eBird) Photo Directions: Click here for Dry Tortugas ferry information.
+The bird has been seen with Brown Noddies on pilings at the north coaling dock.
 Map

 Click here for locations to see regularly occurring south Florida specialties.
 Click here for directions to those locations.